top of page

 This sets the tone without pressure.

 Gratitude posts perform well when they’re specific and sincere.
-If you've read this far and you know me personally, you know that I place a tremendous amount of importance on gratitude - it is something that I believe in greatly - no dinner at my house starts without stating what we are thankful for!
+If you've read this far and you know me personally, you know that I place a tremendous amount of importance on gratitude.
+It is something I believe in greatly.
+No dinner at my house starts without stating what we are thankful for!

-• a reminder that creative lives are built around real lives.
-Humour and warmth are welcome here — especially in January, my dog, @Patashuthewestie is particularly excited about this day...not.
+Humor and warmth are welcome here.
+Especially in January, my dog, @Patashuthewestie, is particularly excited about this day...not.

 • “What I’m focusing on this month”